 The learning specialist role is aimed at building excellence in teaching and learning within the teaching service.
-Learning specialists will be highly skilled classroom practitioners who continue to spend the majority of their time in the classroom.
+Learning specialists are highly skilled classroom practitioners who continue to spend the majority of their time in the classroom.
+Recruitment Online has been updated to enable advertisement of learning specialist positions from the commencement of Term 4 2017 for take up in 2018.

-Given the importance of these roles in building excellence in teaching and learning, schools are required to establish learning specialist positions based on the number of classroom teacher positions in a school's workforce profile.
-This requirement applies to schools with more than 80 students based on a ratio of one learning specialist position for every eighteen full time equivalent classroom teachers as set out below:
+Given the importance of these roles in building excellence in teaching and learning, schools will be required to establish learning specialist positions based on the number of classroom teacher positions in a school's workforce profile.
+This requirement will apply to schools with more than 80 students based on a ratio of 1 learning specialist position for every 18 full-time equivalent classroom teachers as set out below:

 Number of classroom teachers (FTE) Number of learning specialists

 1-18 1

-19- 36 2
+19-36 2

-37 -54 3
+37-54 3

 55-72 4

 73-90 5

 91-108 6

 109-126 7

 127-144 8

 145-162 9

 163-180 10

 181-198 11

 199-216 12

--